Cat World December 2017 writes about A Cat Called Dog 2:

 See news of upcoming publications and events

-In March 2020 my new satirical campus/Brexit novel is published - my 7th book.
+On 28th March 2020 my new satirical campus/Brexit novel is to be published - my 7th book.
 SOMEWHERE IN EUROPE is a real epic - funny, moving and timely.
+A state of the nation novel which has something to say.
 More news later.
 Watch this space.

 If you'd like to get in touch, please just email: